nopnop2002/Arduino-XbeeWiFi-mqtt/README.md

 MQTT Applicaton for Arduino using XBee-WiFi Module.

 The XBee module has three wireless systems: ZigBee/WiFi/IEEE 802.15.4.
-This project uses Wi-Fi wireless method.
+This project uses Wi-Fi wireless system.
 ![Xbee-Modue](https://user-images.githubusercontent.com/6020549/228780419-e6623881-1a44-4087-b9a6-f3be927e5c04.JPG)

 # Memory usage